Kinto/kinto.js/docs/tutorial.md

 - `local`: The local record version;
 - `remote`: The server record version.

-Now it's up to you how you want to resolve the conflict; for exemple, you could:
+Now it's up to you how you want to resolve the conflict; for example, you could:

 - override the local version with the remote one;
 - compare the `last_modified` values and decide what to do accordingly;